5-HTP supplements are taken for anxiety, depression and insomnia, but the science does not support this. However, there are some potent alternatives.

 The most commonly prescribed antidepressant medications, selective serotonin reuptake inhibitors (SSRIs), are believed to work by increasing serotonin levels.

-Serotonin is the precursor to your body’s natural sleep hormone melatonin.
+Serotonin is the precursor to your body’s natural sleep hormone, melatonin.

 Melatonin controls your circadian rhythm and signals to your body when it’s time to start winding down for sleep.

-Melatonin is a potent antioxidant, anti-inflammatory compound, and immune system booster that is especially protective of the brain.
+It’s also a potent antioxidant, anti-inflammatory compound, and immune system booster that is especially protective of the brain.

 Benefits of 5-HTP: What the Evidence Shows